Pytim: Quick Tour

 Molecular vs Atomic

 By default methods like ITIM or GITIM use the molecular=True option, meaning that whenever an atom is identified as interfacial, all other atoms in the same residue will be tagged as interfacial.
 This is usually the appropriate option for small molecular liquids, especially if successive layers are going to be analyzed.
 Taking the example of water, if all atoms are passed to, say, ITIM, and molecular=False, the first layer will be composed only of oxygen atoms (the hydrogen atoms being located within the radius of oxygen).
 As a consequence, the second layer would be composed mostly of hydrogen atoms, and so on.
-For larger molecules like in the case of lipids, instead, it is more informative to look at the location of different atoms along the surface normal, therefore the molecular=False option is advisable, otherwise, as in the case of a small micelle, all atoms in the lipids would be tagged as interfacial.
+For larger molecules like in the case of lipids, instead, it is more informative to look at the location of different atoms along the surface normal, therefore the molecular=False option is advisable.
+Otherwise, as in the case of a small micelle, all atoms in the lipids would be tagged as interfacial.

 import MDAnalysis as mda